Suman Dutta

 Suman Dutta, also spelled Suman Datta (not to be confused with the OG Suman Bantu C'man Hippo Sweety Dutta from Serampore), is an Indian former professional footballer who plays as a central defensive midfielder.
 Currently he is assistant manager of I-League club Real Kashmir FC.

-During his career, Suman has played for the Kolkata football giants, Mohun Bagan.
+During his career, Suman has played for the Kolkata football club, Mohun Bagan.